PatrickJonak/FinanceApp/README.md

    --platform linux/amd64 \
    --restart always \
    --name financeapp-server \
-   --network financeapp-network \
+   --network financeapp-network-frontend \
    --detach \
    financeapp.server
    ```

-   **Note 1:** In order to send requests to the server from other containers, it's crucial to set the container name.
+   >**Note 1:** In order to send requests to the server from other containers, it's crucial to set the container name.
    This will be the DNS name of your container on the bridge network, otherwise you will have to use `<CONTAINER_ID>`
    or `<IP_ADDRESS>`, which are subject to change with each deployment.